jake-44/Research/README.md

 ## 2023-09-19 - 2020 Microsoft Data Leak <a name="data"></a>
-to research and find the source of a Microsoft data leak that occurred back in 2020.
+Research and find the source of a Microsoft data leak that occurred back in 2020.
 In summary, a Microsoft AI research division employee accidentally shared the URL for a misconfigured Azure Blob storage bucket containing sensitive data while contributing open-source AI learning models to a public GitHub repository.
 The repository's README.md file instructed developers to download the models from an Azure Storage URL that was misconfigured, indirectly granting access to an entire storage account, containing additional private data.

 Accessors were able to access the information with the use of a Shared Access Signature (SAS) token, which was intended to allow only read-only permissions but instead was configured to allow "full control" over the shared files.
 SAS tokens are an Azure feature for sharing data and offering a secure means of granting delegated access to resources within a storage account.
 It has been noted that Microsoft does not provide a centralized way to manage (or log) them within the Azure portal and their usage should be avoided due to this lack of governance.